東宝30cmシリーズ 「ゴジラ（1964版）発光Ver.」 少年リック限定商品

 Only a Ric Boy version of this re-issue was offered and it came with a closed mouth and a light gimmick that allows you to light the back fins.
 This re-issue was very well received.
 So much so that those figures that still remain in the aftermarket, after only two or three months, already have insane price tags on them.

-UPDATE: This figure was indeed selected for North American Reissue and is a part of Diamond’s third wave of releases.
-The window for pre-orders has closed but you still may have time to ask your local comic shop about it, or find it online.
-It’s my guess that it will be released early April 2014.
+This figure will be a North American Diamond Re-issue and is a part of Diamond’s third wave of releases.
+The window for pre-orders closed last November, but you still may have time to ask your local comic shop about it, or find it online.
+They are expected to ship March 2014.

 It shouldn’t take you long to conclude that the X-Plus Godzilla 1964 is a fantastic likeness.
 The sculpt (almost) completely captures the shape of the suit.
 Even the attitude of Godzilla is captured perfectly.
 I do think, though, that the sculptor may have taken a liberty in making the legs a little thicker than they should be, and placing them a little closer in the crotch than the actual suit had them.
 What do you think?